lammps/lammps/doc/src/Packages_details.rst

 with names that end in ``plugin.so`` (e.g. ``helloplugin.so``) and will try to load the contained plugins automatically at start-up.

-It is preferred to build LAMMPS in shared library mode when using this package.

 **Authors:** Axel Kohlmeyer (Temple U)

 .. versionadded:: 8Apr2021